yassun7010/serde_valid/README.md

     serde_json::to_string(&s.validate().unwrap_err()).unwrap(),
     serde_json::to_string(&json!({
         "val": [
-            "this is min custom message.",
+            "this is min custom message_fn.",
             "this is max custom message."
         ]
     }))